-- Mix together filling and stuff each pepper with a tablespoon or so of filling.
-You want the filling to be even with the top of the pepper.
+- Mix together filling and stuff each of the jalapeño halves with a tablespoon or so of cream cheese filling.
+You want the filling to be even with the top of the jalapeño poppers.

 I serve them with a bowl of BBQ sauce for dipping but they are also delicious served with some Ranch dressing for dipping.

 You can make them the morning of the party, up to eight hours ahead of time.
 Fill and wrap the peppers and then cover with plastic wrap and keep in the refrigerator until ready to bake.

 Store them in an airtight container in the refrigerator for 2-3 days.